-The Mason Dining team maintains numerous initiatives aimed at making George Mason University a more sustainable campus.
-We source numerous products locally, including milk, honey, and produce according to seasonal availability.
-In addition, an on-campus greenhouse, two “Urban Cultivator” herb-growing units in our dining halls, and a partnership with Zeponic farms, provide freshly harvested lettuces and herbs.
-Our dining halls serve 100% sustainable seafood as well as fair trade and organic coffee, and Chefs build menus packed with plant-based, vegan, and ¬¬vegetarian menu offerings.
+Our dining halls serve 100% sustainable seafood as well as fair trade and organic coffee, and Chefs build menus packed with plant-based, vegan, and vegetarian menu offerings.
 Through a partnership with the Mason Campus Kitchens student group, which recovers food from the dining halls, we donate to local shelters and soup kitchens.
 All on-campus Sodexo units recycle plastic, glass, and aluminum waste and resident dining halls reduce food waste by using a waste pulping system.
 Food waste reduction efforts also extend to continually serving smaller portions in all-you-can-eat settings, trayless dining, and outreach efforts such as Weigh the Waste events.
-To track our progress toward long-term sustainability goals with programs such as the AASHE Sustainability Tracking, Assessment & Rating System reporting tool.
+To track our progress toward long-term sustainability goals, we analyze raw data with tools such as the AASHE Sustainability Tracking, Assessment & Rating System.
 These and other Mason Dining sustainability initiatives are detailed on the page below.

 Campus Sustainability Programs & Initiatives

 The Mason Dining Team is dedicated to making Mason Dining and George Mason University a sustainable campus.
 With your cooperation, we can work to make differences right here on campus.
 We care about your concerns and encourage you to contact email@example.com with questions and comments.

 In addition to Sodexo’s company-wide sustainability initiatives, listed here:

 Mason Dining has implemented the following programs specific to our campus: